jcampoy/cas-webapp-docker/README.md

 ## Configuration

-* Add custom CAS configuration in etc/cas
+* Add custom CAS configuration in `etc/cas`
+* Add custom configuration for demo SSL certificates in `cert/req-cert.json`
 * The build auto-copy configuration files under the `etc/cas` directory to the corresponding locations inside the image.

 ### Image